OSInside/kiwi/doc/source/concept_and_workflow.rst

 #. **Create Target Root Directory**

-   {kiwi} aborts with an error if the target root tree already exists to avoid accidental deletion of an existing unpacked image.
+   By default {kiwi} aborts with an error if the target root tree already exists to avoid accidental deletion of an existing unpacked image.
+The option `--allow-existing-root` can be used to work based on an existing root tree

-#. **Install Packages**
+#. **Bootstrap Target Root Directory**

    First, {kiwi} configures the package manager to use the repositories specified in the configuration file, via the command line, or